 Airbus A220 is a young aircraft family.
 The maiden flight of the A220-100 took place in 2013.
 Because the aircraft has a new and modern design, they consume less fuel and produce less CO2 emissions.
 Aircraft also have an electronic fly-by-wire controlling system which increases safety and reduces weight.

 Safety of Airbus A220

 When there is a new aircraft type in the market, people may start wondering if the new plane is safe.
 Surprisingly, new aircraft types may be less safe than older ones.
 There are not many real-life experiences of the new design and sometimes, the design solutions include design flaws.
 In contrast, new aircraft are equipped with the latest technology that increases safety.

 During the 9 years history of Airbus A220, there have not been any fatal accidents.
-This is a good sign and gives an impression that the plane is safe to travel with.
+This is a good sign and gives the impression that the plane is safe to travel with.
 However, the aircraft has not been incident-free.
 For example, airBaltic has performed 50 engine replacements to their A220 fleet for various reasons.
 Another A220 operator, Swiss, has had three in-flight engine failures which led to the inspection of the whole A220 fleet.
 Engine problems are always a severe thing.
-The good thing is that the past incidents will be carefully investigated and the design can be altered to make the engines more reliable.
+The good thing is that past incidents will be carefully investigated and the design can be altered to make the engines more reliable.
 And it's good to remember that an aeroplane can normally fly safely even with one faulty engine.

 Airbus A220 in airBaltic's Fleet